 The Online-Offline Balance

 As technology advances and everyday use becomes an ever more integrated part of modern life, it is vital for both children and adults to maintain a balance between screen time and face-to-face interactions.
-Following are some tips to help maintain this balance and better ensure a positive relationship between technology and mental health.
+The following are some tips to help maintain this balance and better ensure a positive relationship between technology and mental health.

-Children watch what adults do.
+- Be a role model: Children watch what adults do.
 When around children, be sure to set a good example by using technology responsibly.
 Limit its overall use, especially in social group settings.
 Use technology in a way that you would want children to emulate.

-Establish rules and acknowledge good technology behavior.
+- Reward good habits early on: Establish rules and acknowledge good technology behavior.
 Limit the amount of time that can be spent online.
 Specify the types and number of sites that may be visited and the devices that may be used.
 This helps lay the groundwork for good technology habits from the outset.

 For Young Adults and Adults

-A simple way to reduce daily tech use is to schedule tech-free times.
+- Set tech-free times: A simple way to reduce daily tech use is to schedule tech-free times.
 The goal is not to eliminate the use of technology, but to avoid the “constant checker syndrome.”
 This is the compulsion to always engage technology for fear of missing out on something.
 Consider silencing, engaging airplane mode or turning off the phone during work and important social-building moments like dinner with loved ones or during group activities.

-If maintaining tech-free times is difficult, there are apps available to help.
+- Use apps to help: If maintaining tech-free times is difficult, there are apps available to help.
 Identify the technology usage that commands the most time and download an appropriate app to help minimize that activity.
 Here are three apps to start with:

 Help with Mental Health